purescript/documentation/First-Steps-With-PureScript---Solving-Project-Euler-#1.md

 ### Installing the Compiler

-PureScript can be installed from [Hackage](http://hackage.haskell.org/package/purescript).
-After installing the [Haskell Platform](http://www.haskell.org/platform), you can use the following to build the compiler from source:
+PureScript can be installed from [Hackage](http://hackage.haskell.org/package/purescript) or by downloading the latest [binary bundle](https://github.com/purescript/purescript/releases) for your OS.

-    cabal update
-    cabal install purescript

 Make sure the `psc` executable is on your path.
-If not, it is usually installed to `~/.cabal/bin`.

 ### Setting up the Development Environment

-PureScript's core libraries are configured to use the `grunt` build tool, and packages are available in the `bower` registry.
+PureScript's core libraries are configured to use the Pulp build tool, and packages are available in the Bower registry.

-If you don't have `grunt` and `bower` installed, install them now:
+If you don't have Pulp installed, install it now:

-    npm install -g grunt-cli bower
+    npm install -g pulp

-### Using the Starter Kit

-This post will build upon the starter kit available [here](http://github.com/purescript/starter-kit).
-Start by cloning the project into a new directory:

-    git clone git@github.com:purescript/starter-kit.git

-Now install necessary packages using `npm`, and pull the necessary libraries from the `bower` registry:

-    cd starter-kit
-    npm install
-    bower update
+Create a new project in an empty directory using `pulp init`:

+    pulp init

-The starter kit contains the following files:
+Your directory should now contain the following files:

-- `bower.json` - contains library dependency information.
+- `bower.json` - contains library dependency information
-- `package.json` - contains `npm` dependencies, including `grunt-purescript`
+- `bower_components/` - a directory for installed dependencies
+- `src/Main.purs` - Entry point module for your project
-- `Gruntfile.js` - builds the project and its test suite using `grunt`.
+- `test/Main.purs` - An empty test suite
-- `.psci` - A configuration file for the interactive mode `psci`.

 At this point, you should be able to build the project and run the tests:

-    grunt
+    pulp build
+    pulp test

 You should see output similar to the following:

-    Running "clean:tests" (clean) task
-    Cleaning tmp...OK

-    Running "purescript:tests" (purescript) task
-    >> Created file tmp/tests.js.

-    :Running "execute:tests" (execute) task
-    -> executing tmp/tests.js
-    The differences of an empty list are empty.
-    All tests passed
-    The differences of a single-element list are empty.
-    All tests passed
-    The differences of a pair of equal elements are zero.
-    All tests passed
-    The diffs function returns Just (...) for a sorted list.
-    All tests passed
-    The diffs function returns Nothing for a reverse-sorted list with at least one pair of unequal elements.
-    All tests passed
-    -> completed tmp/tests.js (50ms)

-    >> 1 file and 0 calls executed (60ms)

-    Running "purescript-make:lib" (purescript-make) task
-    >> Make was successful.

-    Done, without errors.
+    * Building project in /Users/paf31/Documents/Code/purescript/pulp-test
+    * Build successful.
+Running tests...
+    You should add some tests.
+    * Tests OK.

-If everything was built successfully, and the tests ran without problems, then the last line should state "Done, without errors."
+If everything was built successfully, and the tests ran without problems, then the last line should state "Tests OK".

+### Installing Dependencies

+Dependencies can be installed using Bower, if you have it installed globally:

+    bower i purescript-lists --save

+If you want to use Pulp, you can run `pulp dep`:

+    pulp dep i purescript-lists --save

 ### Working in PSCI

-`psci` is the interactive mode of PureScript.
+PSCi is the interactive mode of PureScript.
 It is useful for working with pure computations, and for testing ideas.

-Open `psci` by typing `psci` at the command line.
+Open PSCi by typing `pulp psci` at the command line.
+Pulp will create a file in your directory called `.psci`, which contains instructions to PSCi to load your modules and dependencies.
+If you invoke the PSCi executable directly, you would need to load these files by hand.

      ____                 ____            _       _
     |  _ \ _   _ _ __ ___/ ___|  ___ _ __(_)_ __ | |_